AntoineBalaine/AntoineBalaine.github.io/_posts/2025-02-07-ForgetfulPrompter.md

 Time for V2 - a year later.

-# Let’s take a look at the app

 # PART 2: Comparing features

+_Where I draw comparisons between V1 and V2, and the amount of work it took._

-# Features in V1
+## Features in V1

 - control surface
 - 1 input mode